UltCombo/gulp-buster/README.md

 - `options.formatter` (function, optional): the function responsible for serializing the hashes data structure into the string content of the output file.
 It takes the value returned from the `transform` function as the first argument and must return a string.
 Defaults to `JSON.stringify`.

+- `options.relativePath` (string, optional): the part of the path, relative to the project root, that should be omitted from the hashes object.
+Defaults to the project root—more specifically `process.cwd`. gulp defaults the `process.cwd` to where the gulpfile is located.

 **Note:** all of the options which accept a function can be run asynchronously by returning a promise (or *thenable*).
 If the given option has a return value constraint, the constraint will still be applied to the promise's fulfillment value.

 ## Integrating with Web applications